Classic Knorr Spinach Dip Recipe (In a Bread Bowl)

 bread bowl with top cut off and inside pulled out on cutting board.

-Slice around the edge (not through bottom) and remove the inside bread with your fingers.
+Slice around the edge (not through bottom) and remove inside of bread with your fingers.

 Knorr spinach dip in bread bowl beside cut up bread and veggie sticks.